Opium in Singapore: 1942-1955: Japanese Occupation and post war

-Opium dens also operated illegally with 1,571 opium saloons recorded in 1949.
-The Singapore police force had carried out a total number of 14,556 raids on opium dens from 1952 to 1955, with 2,209 raids in 1952 (July-Dec), 4,831 in 1953, 3,796 in 1954, and 3,720 in 1955.
-During the raids, they arrested both the addicts and owners, seized opium pipes, opium lamps, raw and processed opium.
+Opium dens also operated illegally, with 1,571 opium saloons recorded in 1949.
+The Singapore police force carried out a total number of 14,556 raids on opium dens from 1952 to 1955, with 2,209 raids in 1952 (July-Dec), 4,831 in 1953, 3,796 in 1954, and 3,720 in 1955.
+During the raids, they arrested both the addicts and owners, seized opium pipes, opium lamps, and raw and processed opium.
 Opium addicts caught in raids were charged in court and sent to prison.
 In 1954, a bill amending the Dangerous Drugs Ordinance was raised in the Legislative Council to provide for the establishment of an opium treatment centre.

-The Narcotics Bureau also known as the Central Narcotics Intelligence Bureau was a newly formed department within the Custom department to assist campaign against trafficking.
-It has an extensive networks with twenty-six countries to exchange information with.
-The establishment of the Narcotics Bureau had led to the seizures of opium.
+The Narcotics Bureau also known as the Central Narcotics Intelligence Bureau was a newly formed department within the Customs department to assist the campaign against trafficking.
+It had an extensive network, exchanging information with twenty-six countries.
+The establishment of the Narcotics Bureau led to the seizures of opium.
 In 1954 and 1955, twelve leading traffickers were either banished or imprisoned, while others fled the country.

 1955-present

-The Opium Treatment Centre raised by the Legislative Council for the treatment and rehabilitation of addicts was located on St. John's Island and started its operations in February 1955; the medical officer in charge was Leong Hon Koon.
-The treatment and rehabilitation were done in coherent with proper ethics, that is the addict would be seen as a patient to be treated medically instead of an ill-doer and that it will be treated as a person with treatment being total.The total treatment of the addict, as a person, consists of three phases:
+The Opium Treatment Centre established by the Legislative Council for the treatment and rehabilitation of addicts was located on St. John's Island and started its operations in February 1955; the medical officer in charge was Leong Hon Koon.
+The treatment and rehabilitation were done in concert with proper ethics, that is the addict would be seen as a patient to be treated medically instead of an ill-doer.The total treatment of the addict consists of three phases: